 Equipment maintenance easily ranks as one of the most important tasks during harvest.
 Regular equipment maintenance can stave off costly wear and tear and prevent time consuming equipment repairs that can mean downtime from harvesting, and can also avert life-threatening situations (such as fires).

 Just like record keeping of field activities, record keeping of equipment can be easily overlooked, especially in multi-person operations.
-To make this task easier and more efficient, you can keep track of equipment maintenance using Equipment Records.
+To make this task easier and more efficient, you can keep track of equipment maintenance using Equipment Records (included in FarmLogs Complete).
 Equipment cleaning such as combine blow-off and washing in between fields can also be recorded here, which can have far reaching effects on operations where weed resistance is an issue.

 #4: Continue field scouting